Skip to content

 The persisted machine carries a version or sequence.
 A redelivered (key, eventID) that was already applied is a no-op ack: exactly-once into the machine, with no external dedup store.
 The dedup key is the machine’s own state, not a side table you have to operate.

-An event that is invalid for the current state is a guard (or Assay) rejection, not an infra failure.
+An event that is invalid for the current state is a guard (or Verify) rejection, not an infra failure.
 The bridge classifies it as Term (poison) and routes it to the DLQ, distinct from a transient error that becomes a Nak and retries.
 Offset-based libraries cannot tell these apart; here it is a typed outcome.

 Because a crucible statechart is analyzable, the bridge ships a conformance check that validates the codec’s event union is exhaustive against the statechart’s event alphabet, and reports inbound events that are unreachable in every state.
 You learn at build or load time what consuming a topic can ever do to a machine, which no opaque-closure consumer can answer.